fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 ### Feb 11
 {% include alert.html class='info' title='IN CLASS' text="
 - Ad Analysis Findings and Questions.
 Your assignment isn't due until midnight, but please have done a little research before class so you can discuss what you're finding so far.
-Our discussion should help you improve your ad anaylsis assignment.
+Our discussion should help you improve your ad analysis assignment.
 "%}

 {% include alert.html class='danger' title='DUE: Ad analysis' text="